Desi-J/flashcard-app/README.md

 # flashcard-app
-A flashcard app made with Vue 3
+A flashcard app made with Vue 3 (edited)